Multiwoven/multiwoven/README.md

 ## Why Multiwoven?

-Multiwoven provides a simple and powerful way to sync data from your data warehouse to your business tools.
-With Multiwoven, you can easily connect to your data sources, model your data, and sync it to various destinations.
+Multiwoven provides a simple way to sync customer data from your data warehouse into your business tools.
+It is designed to help data teams build and maintain data pipelines without writing any code.
+With Multiwoven, you can easily sync data from your data warehouse into your business tools, such as CRM, marketing automation, customer support, and advertising platforms.

 ![Example Image](https://res.cloudinary.com/dspflukeu/image/upload/v1707907478/Multiwoven/Github/image_4_lkzspc.png "Example Title")